 ACLED ID Country Actor 1 Actor 2 Event description Years since pipeline construction LBY3662 Libya Unidentified Armed Group Civilians A Filipino oil worker was killed and five others wounded in a rocket attack in Zawiya.
-Nei- ther the Libyan National Army nor Libya Dawn militias has admitted to launching the missiles.
-5 NIG9190 Nigeria NDA: Niger Delta Avengers Members of a group known as NDA destroy a Chevron oil pipeline in Escravos.
-The group, who claimed responsibility for the blast, said they are fighting for a greater share of oil profits, an end to pollution and independence for the southern region, had told oil firms to leave the Delta before the end of the month.
-1 SUD612 Sudan SSDF: South Sudan De- fence Forces Military Forces of Sudan SSDF rebels clashed with govern- ment forces in a battle for con- trol of southern oilfields (however, prior to this weeks incident, the SSDF had been fighting alongside government forces against SPLA opposition rebels) 0 EGY1188 Egypt Unidentified Armed Group - A gas pipeline is blown up for the fourth time since February.
+Neither the Libyan National Army nor Libya Dawn militias has admitted to launching the missiles.
+5 NIG9190 Nigeria NDA: Niger Delta Avengers 1 SUD612 Sudan SSDF: South Sudan De- fence Forces Military Forces of Sudan SSDF rebels clashed with government forces in a battle for control of southern oilfields (however, prior to this weeks incident, the SSDF had been fighting alongside government forces against SPLA opposition rebels) 0 EGY1188 Egypt Unidentified Armed Group A gas pipeline is blown up for the fourth time since February.
 3 EGY1355 Egypt Police Forces of Egypt - One police officer was killed and another injured in Egypts Sinai during clashes with members of an Islamist group suspected of attacks on a pipeline.
 3